cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

 HTTP Responses
 ^^^^^^^^^^^^^^

-The server will respond with the id of the cluster added.
-If there are required provider fields missing from the request, the server will respond with a JSON Object describing the missing fields.
-The response will contain a ``missingFields`` key which will be an array of JSON Objects containing the missing field as the key and the schema of the field as the value.
-It is an array of objects because there can be multiple sets of required fields.
-For example, it is possible that a provider may require both field1 and field2, or it may require field3 and field4.
-If only field2 is given in the request, then either field1 is missing, or both field3 and field4 are missing.
+The server will respond with the id of the cluster added if the create request was successful.
+If there were required fields missing in the request, it will respond with details about the missing fields.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.

 .. list-table::